How do I install a GUI on my Amazon EC2 instance running Amazon Linux 2?

 sudo systemctl enable vncserver@:1

-Start the service:
+Start the service.

 sudo systemctl start vncserver@:1

-Connect to the GUI using the VNC
+Connect to the GUI using VNC

 1. Install the TigerVNC software on your local computer, if it's not already installed.
-TigerVNC is available for Linux, Windows, and macOS.
+TigerVNC is available for Windows, Linux, and macOS.
 See the TigerVNC website to access the download.Linux: The tigervnc package is available in the repositories of many distributions, and can be installed using their respective package managers.

-2. On your local computer, use SSH to connect to your instance while creating a tunnel to forward all traffic on local port 5901/TCP (VNC) to the instance's VNC server.
+2. On your local computer, use SSH to connect to your instance while creating a tunnel to forward all traffic on local port 5901/TCP (VNC) to the instance's VNC server:

-Linux and macOS:
+Linux and macOS

 ssh -L 5901:localhost:5901 -i PEM_FILE ec2-user@INSTANCE_IP

-From the Connection menu, select SSH, and then select Tunnels.
+- From the Connection menu, select SSH, and then select Tunnels.

-Enter 5901 in the Source Port field.
+- Enter 5901 in the Source Port field.

-3. Open the VNC Client on your local computer.
+3. Open the TigerVNC Viewer on your local computer.
 When asked for the VNC server hostname, enter localhost:1 and then connect to it.

-Your MATE desktop environment displays.
+Your MATE desktop environment appears.

-AWS currently doesn't provide web browsers such as Mozilla Firefox or Google Chromium in Amazon Linux 2 repositories.
+AWS doesn't provide web browsers such as Chromium or Firefox in Amazon Linux 2 repositories.
 To install one of these browsers, follow these steps.
 Note that AWS doesn't provide support for software installed from third-party sources.

 sudo amazon-linux-extras install epel

-2. Install Chromium packages:
+2. Install Chromium packages.

 sudo yum install chromium